-The Children and Family Justice Center (CFJC) of the Bluhm Legal Clinic at Northwestern University School of Law is a comprehensive children's law center that has represented young people in conflict with the law and advocated for policy change for over 20 years.
+The Children and Family Justice Center (CFJC) is a

+comprehensive children's law center that has represented young people in conflict with the law and advocated for policy change for over 20 years.
 In addition to its direct representation of youth and families in matters relating to delinquency and crime, immigration/asylum and fair sentencing practices, the CFJC also collaborates with community members and other advocacy organizations to develop fair and effective strategies for systems reform.
 CFJC staff attorneys are also law school faculty members who supervise second- and third-year law students; they are assisted in their work by the CFJC's fellows, social workers, staff and students.